Macpac Duolight Tent Review | The Tent That Keeps On Giving

 The Macpac Duolight Tent excels in durability, continuously surpassing our expectations with its tough fabric and high build quality that withstand even the most ferocious storms.

-The Fly is made from a 20D Polyester Ripstop Fabric that has proven to withstand the high winds and rains that frequent Tasmania.
+The Fly is made from a 15D nylon ripstop fabric that has proven to withstand the high winds and rains that frequent Tasmania.
 Furthermore, the inner lining and base of the tent are constructed with 40D Nylon Ripstop for even higher levels of durability.
 Thanks to these traits, this tent has kept us warm and dry on many hikes in Tasmania and New Zealand.

-As far as the poles go, they show no signs of stress or wear and the shock cord is still as stretchy as it was when we first purchased the tent.
+The Duolight is constructed with DAC Featherlite NSL poles that are 8.9 mm in diameter – this is on the thicker end for hiking tents.
+These poles show no signs of stress or wear and the shock cord is still as stretchy as it was when we first purchased the tent.

 As good as this tent has been concerning durability, nothing is indestructible.
 The small issues we’ve faced during 5 years of heavy use have been a small rip in the mesh on the door panel (which was my fault), a tear in the tent bag and one of the guy ropes on the fly snapping.
 All of these issues were an easy fix.